walinejs/waline/docs/src/en/reference/client/props.md

 - Details:
   - [Cookbook → Customize Highlighter](../../cookbook/customize/highlighter.md)

 **Code highlighting**, use `hanabi` by default.
 The function passes in original content of code block and language of the code block.
-You should trigger the callback function or return a string directly.
+You should return a string directly.

 You can pass in a code highlighter of your own, or set to `false` to disable code highlighting.